starrybouquet/fanfiction-api/README.md

 ## Features
 * Gather story, chapter and user information
-* Download stories to pdf, epub and mobi
+* Download stories to pdf, epub, mobi and txt
 * Gather stories, favourites, and favourite authors of a user.

 ## Planned features
-* Download in multiple formats
 * Filter and search effectively

 ### Dependencies